>

 The physicist departed with the TimeTraks and that was that.

-Paul was my friend, mentor and tormentor, who taught his faithful students to 'keep it simple'.
+Paul taught his students to 'keep it simple'.
 Because simple makes astrology more accessible and not less profound.
-Paul and his coattails are sorely missed.
+He and his coattails are sorely missed.

 Thanks for visiting.
 I hope you find something useful.